 For more airport information continue scrolling down to explore more in our Sevilla Airport Guide.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.

-- Hotel San Pablo – (9 minutes from the airport) No airport shuttle. » Check Rates
+- Hotel San Pablo Sevila – No airport shuttle. » Check Rates

 - Hotel M.A.
-Sevilla Congresos – (10 minutes from the airport) No airport shuttle. » Check Rates
+Sevilla Congresos – No airport shuttle. » Check Rates

 Pay-per-use, Single Visit Passes & Lounge Memberships